Greetings from VP Lela Morgan...

 - You Want Me to Do What???

 Teaching Tip: The Two Levels of Expectations

 “A master can tell you what he thinks of you.
 A teacher though awakens your own expectations.”

 A good teacher provides two levels of expectations.
 One is for the expectations of the program, course or assignment.
 Letting students know exactly what you expect from them gives them a roadmap for the item (program, course or assignment) and if followed, should navigate them towards a successful goal.
 This is accomplished in a letter (such as the syllabus), in reviews during seminars and on paper with feedback.
 My best advice for successful student papers is to provide a rubric of what the assignment calls for handed to the students at the same time the assignment is assigned.

 The other level of expectations is to motivate the student(s) so that he or she aspires for the best.
 With guidance, encouragement and constructive feedback, the teacher helps the student to realize his or her potential and, hopefully, limitless possibilities.
 My best advice goes beyond the "sandwich method" by providing additional resources or suggestions for further study and challenging/inspiring the student to stretch themselves.

-A good resource and support for the idea that setting out expectations is one key to student success can be found in Vincent Tinto's "Taking Student Success Seriously in the College Classroom" (February 2011).
+A good resource and support for the idea that setting out expectations is one key to student success can be found in Vincent Tinto's (February 2011).